-Growing usage rates of super resolution microscopes is expected to serve this market as a future growth opportunity.
-High resolution capabilities associated with these products have opened up new avenues in R&D pertaining to the fields of cell biology and neurology and this is expected to drive overall market growth during the forecast period.
+Growing usage rates of super-resolution microscopes is expected to serve this market as a future growth opportunity.
+High-resolution capabilities associated with these products have opened up new avenues in R&D pertaining to the fields of cell biology and neurology and this is expected to drive overall market growth during the forecast period.
 These devices accurately image biological specimens and therefore are considered to be used as internal substitutes to electron microscopes.
-In addition, introduction of cost effective super resolution techniques such as dSTORM (direct stochastic optical reconstruction optical microscopy) is expected to boost usage rates.
+In addition, the introduction of cost effective super resolution techniques such as dSTORM (direct stochastic optical reconstruction optical microscopy) is expected to boost usage rates.

 Global microscopes market, by application, 2012 – 2020 (USD Million)

 Microscopes market is marked by the presence of low inter-segment competition.
 The optical microscopes market is oligopolistic in nature with players such as Olympus Corporation, Nikon Corporation, Leica Microsystems and Carl Zeiss accounting for over 90.0% of the revenue share in 2013.
-Requirement of high capital and R&D investments coupled with the oligopolistic nature of the market is expected to keep the entry barrier for new entrants at a high level during the forecast period.
-Electron microscopes market was dominated by Hitachi High Technologies Corporation, JEOL Limited and FEI Company in 2013.
+The requirement of high capital and R&D investments coupled with the oligopolistic nature of the market is expected to keep the entry barrier for new entrants at a high level during the forecast period.
+Electron microscopes market was dominated by Hitachi High-Technologies Corporation, JEOL Limited, and FEI Company in 2013.

 Please discuss your specific research requirements, for a tailor made consumer centric report.